K. M. Arif: Command and staff appointments

+In the 1970s, Major General Arif was the Chief of Staff to President General Zia-ul-Haq.

 His efforts and actions in the liberation war in East that accounted his bravery had earned admiration in Pakistan which led to Prime Minister Zulfikar Ali Bhutto accepting recommendations to decorate Major Arif with service award, Sitara-e-Basalat.
 In 1973, he was repatriated to Pakistan from the Wagha and was allowed to resume his military service.
 He testified in the War Enquiry Commission led by Chief Justice Hamoodur Rahman, giving accounts of military intelligence failures took place in East.

 In 1976, he was promoted as Brigadier.
 In 1977, he assumed the command of the 111th Brigade stationed in Islamabad; this command appointment lasted only eight months.

 The general elections held in 1977 saw the victory of Pakistan Peoples Party led by Zulfikar Ali Bhutto, caused the public agitation led by the conservative alliance whose politicians refused to accept the results amid alleged vote rigging.
 Brig.
 K. M. Arif ultimately leaked and informed Prime Minister Bhutto of covert coup d'état took place under his appointed-army chief General Zia-ul-Haq, but the latter refused to believe him.
 Acting upon warnings by Brig.
 Arif, Bhutto did accept all demands by the conservative alliance but the coup d'état had already took place.

 After receiving orders from Lieutenant-General F.A.
 Chishti, GoC-in-C of X Corps, Brigadier Arif rotated the 111th Brigade to take control of the civilian government in support of Chief of Army Staff General Zia-ul-Haq and Chairman joint chiefs Mohammad Shariff.
 After the coup d'état was completed, General Zia's promoted Brigadier Arif as Major-General and appointed him as Director-General of Military Intelligence (DGMI).

 In a views of Lieutenant-General Chishti who noted: "General Zia was lucky to have Major-General Arif as his life long confidante.
 He had experience as a Martial Law Officer during General's Yahya's regime and handled matters efficiently."

 In 1979, he helped and aided in preparing a national security strategy against the Russian invasion of Afghanistan, after a meeting with President Zia-ul-Haq upon the latter's request.